MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 ### I'm an existing customer and my renewal is coming up.
 Will I be impacted?
 Customers who renew existing subscriptions can choose to continue to transact using the existing offers for a certain period of time.
 Please contact your Microsoft partner or Microsoft sales team for details.

-### I’m a Power Apps/Power Automate customer and have environments with and without Database.
+### I'm a Power Apps/Power Automate customer and have environments with and without Database.
 Will they consume storage capacity?
 Yes.
 All environments will consume 1GB, regardless of whether or not they have an associated Database.

 ### Why am I no longer getting storage notifications?